WillOram/windows-credential-exposure/README.md

 ## Remediation

--What is the attacker's objective?
+* What is the attacker's objective?
--What system(s) does the attacker need to access to achieve those goals?
+* What system(s) does the attacker need to access to achieve those goals?
--What account(s) would the attacker need to access those systems?
+* What account(s) would the attacker need to access those systems?
--On what systems are the credentials for those accounts exposed?
+* On what systems are the credentials for those accounts exposed?
--How are those systems protected?
+* How are those systems protected?
--How could the attacker gain access to those systems?
+* How could the attacker gain access to those systems?
--What other attack paths exist for an attacker to compromise those credentials?
+* What other attack paths exist for an attacker to compromise those credentials?
--How can we mitigate the attacker gaining access to those accounts?
+* How can we mitigate the attacker gaining access to those accounts?